Actively Recruiting

 - Symptomatic osteoarthritis in other joints (hip, hand)

-- Use of narcotics on evaluation day
+- Use of narcotics on the day of evaluation

 - Active cancer